 Large handful of fresh basil, roughly chopped

-- Meanwhile, roast the nuts in a dry pan.
-Let cool before chopping roughly and placing into a large serving dish.
+- While the pasta is cooking, remove the baking dish from the oven and let cool slightly.
+Chop the nuts roughly and placing in a large serving dish.
 Add the olive oil and basil and set aside.

 Warm autumn salad with cauliflower and tahini

 This salad is a last-minute creation borne out of what was left in my fridge, but it is one I will be repeating many times in the future.
 I used spelt, but it would work equally well with some nutty rice or barley.

 3 cloves garlic, unpeeled

 Juice of ½ lemon, 1 lime and 1 mandarin or a small orange